cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/loading-dgelist-data-into-microbiomestat.md

   MicrobiomeStat for streamlined analysis.
 ---

-# Loading DGEList Data into MicrobiomeStat
+# Converting DGEList Data into MicrobiomeStat

 This guide will assist you in transferring data from the DGEList format to MicrobiomeStat.